Breens-Mbaka/Searchable-Dropdown-Menu-Jetpack-Compose/README.md

 onDropDownItemSelected = { item -> // Returns the item selected in the dropdown
       Toast.makeText(applicationContext, item, Toast.LENGTH_SHORT).show()
     },
-enabled = // controls the enabled state of the OutlinedTextField placeholder = "Select option" // Add your preferred placeholder name, openedIcon = // Add your preffered icon when the dropdown is opened, closedIcon = // Add your preffered icon when the dropdown is closed,
+enable = // controls the enabled state of the OutlinedTextField placeholder = "Select option" // Add your preferred placeholder name, openedIcon = // Add your preffered icon when the dropdown is opened, closedIcon = // Add your preffered icon when the dropdown is closed,